 The IAMHIST – Christine Whittaker Prize is a biennial prize awarded for the radio or television program or series, film, DVD, CD-ROM, or URL making the best contribution on the subject of media and history, which has been produced and released in the preceding two years.
 The prize is dedicated to Christine Whittaker, the first acknowledged archive film researcher for the BBC, and IAMHIST’s most influential film and television practitioner.
 For more information on Christine Whittaker, please consult: https://historyproject.org.uk/interview/christine-whittaker

-Submissions for the 2019 IAMHIST Prize for a Work in Media and History should reach the committee before September 30, 2018.
-The prize will be awarded for a publication and (multi) media contribution on the subject of media and history published or shown between September 2016 – September 2018.
+Each award carries a prize of $1000 USD.
+Submissions for the 2021 prizes should reach the committee before September 30, 2020.
+The prizes will be awarded for a publication and (multi) media contribution on the subject of media and history published or produced between September 2018 – September 2020.

-- The prize will be awarded for the book, radio or television program or series, film, DVD, CD-ROM, or URL making the best contribution on the subject of media and history to have been published or shown in the preceding two years (which, for the 2019 prize, will be from September 2016 – September 2018).
+- The prizes will be awarded (1) for the book and (2) for the radio or television program or series, film, DVD, CD-ROM, or URL making the best contribution on the subject of media and history to have been published or shown in the preceding two years (which, for the 2021 prize, will be from September 2018 – September 2020).

-- The submitted work must be in the form of printed text, audio tape, VHS cassette, DVD or CD-ROM.
-It must be accompanied by back-up material, as appropriate, such as scripts and shot lists.
+- The submitted works must be in the form of printed text, DVD or CD-ROM.
+They must be accompanied by back-up material, as appropriate, such as scripts and shot lists.

 - Works which are not in English must be accompanied by an English translation or an English synopsis.

-- The winner will be selected by a sub-committee of the Council of IAMHIST, under the chairmanship of IAMHIST Treasurer, Cynthia Miller.
+- The winners will be selected by a sub-committee of the Council of IAMHIST, under the chairmanship of IAMHIST Treasurer, Cynthia Miller.